HyperspaceMadness/Mega_Bezel/README.md

 - **Scale Y** - Scales shadow from the top of the tube
 - **Curvature Scale** - How much curvature is applied to the shadow, more curvature has the effect of making it look like the light is higher relative to the tube/bezel

 -----------------------------------------------------------------------------------------------
-**[ TUBE STATIC REFLECTION IMAGE  ]:**
+**[ CRT ON TUBE DIFFUSE BLENDING ]:**

-- **Use Tube Static Reflection Image - OFF | ON** --- Apply the effect or not
-- **Opacity** --- This is the shine on the tube which imitates reflection from the environment
+How to apply the CRT (Game Image) on top of the tube
+- **CRT On Tube Diffuse Blend Mode**
+  - 0: OFF - Don't apply the game image
+  - 1: ADD - Apply the game image additively this is the normal behavior
+  - 2: Multiply - Darken the tube diffuse image with the game image
-- **Ambient Lighting Multiplier** --- How much of the global ambient lighting image to apply, default is 100
+- **CRT On Tube Diffuse Blend Amount** - Opacity or how much of the image to apply to the tube
-- **Scale** --- Scales the tube reflection image from the center of the tube

 -----------------------------------------------------------------------------------------------
 **[ TUBE COLORED GEL IMAGE ]:**